Multi-local Collaborative AutoEncoder: Reults and Discussion

 \subsubsection{The Friedman Aligned Ranks Test Statistic}

-Table VI shows the ranks (in the parentheses) and average rank of K-means and SC algorithms based on Autoencoder, DeepFS, CDL and our UCRDNet.
-The average rank of K-means algorithm based on our UCRDNet is 26.1667, which is the least value of all algorithms based on the contrastive deep networks.
-The average rank of SC algorithm based on the proposed UCRDNet is 26.3333, which is the second smallest value in Table VI.
-For K-means algorithm based on Autoencoder, DeepFS and CDL, the average ranks are 55.4167, 67.6667 and 69.0000, respectively.
-For SC algorithm based on Autoencoder, DeepFS and CDL, the average ranks are 46.3333, 43.9167 and 53.1667, respectively.
-It is obvious that our UCRDNet shows better performance than other contrastive deep networks.
-By means of the Friedman Aligned test statistic, \emph{T=26.273} is the chi-square distribution with 7 degrees of freedom.
-For one tailed test, the \emph{p}-value is $0.0004501$ which is computed by $\chi^2(7)$ distribution.
+Table 7 shows the ranks (in the parentheses) and average ranks of all contrastive algorithms.
+The smaller rank means the better performance of the algorithm on the corresponding dataset.
+The average ranks of MC-AE+SC and MC-AE+KM algorithms based on our MC-AE are 29.8.7 and 35.5, respectively.
+However, the average ranks of DAE+KM, Deep-FS+KM, fGraphDBN+KM, CDL+KM and VGAE+KM are 71.7, 84.5, 74.75, 78.1 and 78.4, respectively.
+And the ranks of DAE+SC, Deep-FS+SC, fGraphDBN+SC, CDL+SC and VGAE+SC are 47.8, 49.7, 60.45, 59.7 and 54.6, respectively.
+Clearly, MC-AE+SC and MC-AE+KM algorithms show the most excellent performance in the corresponding comparative grouping.
+By means of the Friedman Aligned test statistic, \emph{T}=7.2492 is the chi-square distribution with 11 degrees of freedom.
+The \emph{p}-value is $0.00000823$ which is computed by $\chi^2(11)$ distribution for one tailed test and two-tailed probability is 0.00001646.
 Then, the null hypothesis is rejected at a high level significance.
-The experimental results of algorithms are significantly different because the \emph{p}-values are far less than 0.05.\\
+The \emph{p}-values are far less than 0.05, so the experimental results of algorithms are different.\\